Administration

 Add Plugins

 Plugins can be provided as JAR files (dependencies must be included too, see for example Apache Maven Assembly Plugin).
-You just have to place those JAR files in a directory and mount it to \plugins directory of the backend container.
+You just have to place those JAR files in a directory and mount it to the \plugins directory of the backend container.

 services: